Christ Church, Heaton Norris: Architecture

 Christ Church is constructed in yellow sandstone with a Welsh slate roof.
 Its architectural style is Early English.
 The tower is in four stages, and it has a tall, slender spire.
 On the west side of the lowest stage is a portal, and above this in the next stage is a west window with plate tracery.
 On the north and south sides of this stage are paired lancet windows.
 In the third stage are circular openings that formerly housed the clock faces and in the top stage are paired bell openings.
 On the summit is a pierced parapet, with tall pinnacles at the corners and smaller intermediate pinnacles.
 In the Buildings of England series, it is stated to be Hayley's "most ambitious surviving work".

 External features

-The churchyard contains the war graves of five soldiers of World War I.
+The churchyard contains the war graves of five soldiers of the First World War.